What’s yours is mine, what’s mine is ours.

 Until then, here is my advice to men: be supportive of women, but don’t let yourself be bullied.
 Listen to women, but don’t be silenced.
 Don’t engage with abusive behavior, and don’t harbor resentment or hatred towards the abusers.
 Remember that they have their pain and though they may be taking it out on you, it’s not personal.
 Don’t let the mean girls get to you, because if you respond by being a dick, then the cycle will never end.

-And don’t forget that there are still women, like me, who believe in equal rights, respect, and love for both genders.
+And don’t forget that there are still women, like me, who believe in equal rights, respect, and love for both sexes.
 The cry bullies may have the attention of the media, but they don’t represent all of us.
 I’ve got your back, guys.
 And with this blog, I hope to support you in your journey towards becoming the best man you can be.
 This is why I’m Margot Loren, for men.